Public Holidays in Nigeria for 2019

 Doing Business In Nigeria

 Nigeria is a hub of many investors around the world and the African continent as a whole.
 The fact that it is one of the largest economies in Africa is evident in the influx of Foreign Direct Investment (FDI).
-The current statistics indicate that population stand at (150million) and would surpass that of the United States by 2050.
+The current statistics indicate that the population stands at 150million and would surpass that of the United States by 2050.
 Now, this means that the Nigerian consumer market is big enough to accommodate any productive businesses produce.
 Following the inauguration of the Presidential Enabling Business Environment Council as part of business reforms agenda past several years, the investment environment is friendlier and attractive.

 Again, the improvement of transparency and the streamlining of registering businesses is a step in the right direction.
 The process can now be conducted through the online platform allowing the ease of doing business.
 Again, the availability of firms as 3E Accounting has continued to ease the process of registration, taxation, and business licensing procedures.
 Moreover, the tax incentives for companies in specific industries such as the Pioneer Status Scheme that grants tax holiday is commendable and welcoming to investors.
 Entrepreneurs and employees can now commemorate and national or religious public holiday 2019 in Nigeria whenever it falls due.
 The Labor Act categorically protects the rights of the workers when it comes to working on public holiday.

 Nigeria allows repatriation of capital and interest provided such companies have a Certificate of Capital Importation.
+For more information, here are the benefits of doing business in Nigeria.